★★★★★

 Summer is here and while everyone is making no bake desserts, I’m over here craving comfort food.

 I can’t help it.
 I love apple desserts!
-Apple Hand Pies, Apple Crumb Cake, Apple Bread…you get the drift.
+Apple Hand Pies, Apple Crisp, Apple Banana Carrot Bread…you get the drift.

 But, since it’s summer, I like to find a few shortcuts along the way, so that I can spend more time outdoors.